osg-htc/docs/docs/release/osg-36.md

     -   Fix bug where ExitCode attribute would be suppressed when OnExitHold fired
     -   condor\_who now suppresses spurious warnings coming from netstat
     -   The online manual now has detailed instructions for installing on MacOS
-    -   Fix bug where misconfigured MIG devices confused condor\_gpu\_discovery
+    -   Fix bug where misconfigured MIG devices would cause no GPUs to be detected
     -   The transfer\_checkpoint\_file list may now include input files
 -   [blahp 2.1.1](https://github.com/htcondor/BLAH/releases/tag/v2.1.1): Bug fix release
     -   Add Python 2 support back for Enterprise Linux 7